 3. Adding your entry in the notes below this heading (see the next section for details).

 Documenting death confirmation in the notes

-1. Document your reason for attending and who asked you to attend (e.g. asked to confirm death of Mr Smith by staff nurse Amanda Miles)
+1. Document your reason for attending and if relevant, who asked you to attend (e.g. asked to confirm the death of Mr Smith by staff nurse Amanda Miles).

-2. Document who was present whilst you were confirming the death (staff/deceased patient’s family and friends)
+2. Document who was present whilst you were confirming the death (e.g. staff members and/or the deceased patient’s family and friends).

 3. Document the circumstances of the death:

 The individual who first noted the patient to be dead

 Any individual present at the moment of death

 No response to painful stimuli

 No heart sounds after 3 minutes of auscultation